 Capital of Northern Finland - European City of Culture 2026

-In 1605 Charles IX, the King of Sweden, founded the Town of Oulu (from the word oula, which in traditional Lappish meant 'floodwater' and in the ancient Finnish 'sludge on the ice'), giving it town privileges five years later.
+In 1605 Charles IX, the King of Sweden, founded the Town of Oulu (from the word oula, which in Sami language meant 'floodwater' and in the ancient Finnish 'sludge on the ice'), giving it town privileges five years later.
 The earliest city maps around 1651 count ca. 400 inhabitants.

 During the 1700’s the trade in Oulu slowly developed and the importance, as well as the population of the town, grew.
 The real success of the town started in 1765 when Oulu was given the rights to deal in foreign trade: the most important export goods were tar, timber, salmon and butter. while local merchants imported salt, tobacco, alcoholic drinks, sugar and colonial produce (fruits, coffee, tea, cocoa).

 By the end of the 18th century, Oulu had become the second largest town in Finland (population 3400) after the capital Turku.
 In the 19th century, the town was Finland’s leading exporter of tar.
 Timber is still a prominent industry due to the expansion of the printing industry during the 20th century, making cellulose a valuable commodity even today.

 In recent years attention has been focusing on other derivatives made from sustainably farmed wood, including ligniin and nanocellulose - one potential wonder-materials of the 21st century, helping to drive 5G and 6G communication systems, make clothes and for its use as a building material

 Now, partly because of the presence of Nokia (who opened their first divisions in 1973) , Oulu is a major high tech centre counting more than 200.000 locals and pioneering game companies.
 It also holds several of Finland’s largest music festivals and art events annually, which punctuate the cultural life of the city.